tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 Now, what about services?
 We will stop talking about services now, and instead

 focus on open source peer-to-peer protocols.

+A protocol is just a set of rules that computers in a network use to communicate with one another.

 ---